-- The dose will be gradually increased every two to three months, until the right dose is achieved. - This will be the dose that gives them the most benefits without side effects. - The decision will be based on symptoms and blood test results. - The blood tests are done 2 weeks after starting the medication.
-Then, depending on your child's result, blood tests will be done more or less frequently. - This process may take several weeks to complete.
-After this your child will need blood tests done every three months. - If your child experiences any unwanted side effects or something shows up in the blood tests, the Hydroxycarbamide may be stopped, or they may be given a lower dose.
+- The dose will be gradually increased every two to three months, until the right dose is achieved. - This will be the dose that gives the most benefits without side effects. - The decision will be based on symptoms and blood test results. - The blood tests are done 2 weeks after starting the medication.
+Then, depending on the result, blood tests will be done more or less frequently. - This process may take several weeks to complete.
+After this you will need blood tests every three months. - If you experience any unwanted side effects or something shows up in the blood tests, the Hydroxycarbamide may be stopped or given at a lower dose.

-Parents who are unwilling for their child to be monitored regularly will not be eligible to use Hydroxycarbamide.
+Patients who are unwilling to be monitored regularly will not be allowed to take Hydroxycarbamide.